 I think the moment when I came fulltime pro was the latest most exciting moment.
 I am proud I can do what I love.
-Of course it´s nice when your work is exposed in galleries, magazines, books et cetera but proudest moment?
+Of course, it´s nice when your work is exposed in galleries, magazines, books et cetera but the proudest moment?

 I found my lifetime job and joy in one.
 That makes me perfectly complete.